gpadem/Yoga_Class_Analysis/README.md

 * **Body pose detection** with MediaPipe;
 * **Pose classification** with machine learning or neural networks.

-To go from the body part positions to person and camera-independant representation, we calculate angles between imporant body parts
+To go from the body part positions to person and camera-independant representation, we calculate angles between imporant body parts like _shoulder→elbow←hand_ or _shoulder→neck<-shoulder_.

 ## Important files in this repository
 - **data_collection**: